This 20 minute creamy tomato farfalle brings a healthy take on traditional cream sauce with peas and crispy prosciutto for an easy, filling meal.

 While we all know carbs are important post workout, lean protein is equally so!

 Step two was recreating that creamy tomato sauce we all love in those Italian restaurants without all the cream, not an easy feat.
+I’ve done this before with this creamy tomato pappardelle dish but took a different approach this time.

 I tried a few different ways but the secret ingredient that really made the sauce most resemble my decadent Daniella memory was…almonds.
 Yep, whole almonds.